-International enrolment
+International Enrolment

-The presence of international students broadens the perspective, impact, and relevance of the University of Alberta's teaching, research, creative activities, and community service activities.
+The presence of international students broadens the perspective, impact, and relevance of the U of A's teaching, research, creative activities, and community service activities.
 International students educated at the U of A and who remain in Alberta provide the province with additional highly skilled, innovative, and entrepreneurial professionals.
 They also bring global connections and insights.

-In 2005, the University of Alberta set an institution-wide international undergraduate enrolment target of 15 per cent, and an international graduate student enrolment target of 30 per cent.
-In 2013-2014, International enrolment is estimated to have grown by two per cent.
-Undergraduate international enrolment is estimated to have increased by 7 per cent and graduate international enrolment by three per cent.
+In 2005, the U of A set an institution-wide international undergraduate enrolment target of 15 per cent, and an international graduate student enrolment target of 30 per cent.
+In 2013-2014, international enrolment is estimated to have grown by two per cent.
+Undergraduate international enrolment is estimated to have increased by seven per cent and graduate international enrolment by three per cent.
 Currently, approximately 12 per cent of our undergraduate population and 36 per cent of our graduate population are international students.

-The three undergraduate program areas in which we have the greatest international enrolment demand are Engineering (18% of the total international undergraduate population), Economics (13%), and Commerce (10%).
-The graduate program areas in which we have the highest number of international student registrations are Engineering (14% of graduate international students are enrolled in the thesis-based MSc in Engineering and 17% are enrolled in the PhD programs in Engineering) and Science (7% of graduate international students are enrolled in the thesis-based MSc program and 14% are enrolled in the PhD programs in Science).
+The three undergraduate program areas in which we have the greatest international enrolment demand are Engineering (which attracts 18 per cent of the total international undergraduate population), Economics (13)

+per cent of total international undergraduate population), and Commerce (10 per cent).
+The graduate program areas in which we have the highest number of international student registrations are Engineering (14 per cent of graduate international students are enrolled in the thesis-based MSc in Engineering and 17 per cent are enrolled in the PhD programs in Engineering) and Science (seven per cent of graduate international students are enrolled in the thesis-based MSc program and 14 per cent are enrolled in the PhD programs in Science).
 We anticipate continuing strong demand for these programs from international students in the coming years.

-Strategies to continue to increase international student enrolment include offering in-country early admission to outstanding applicants; identifying countries where interest in studying in Canada is growing and developing articulation program partnerships there; further developing bridging programs to assist students in a successful transition to university in Alberta; improving processes so as to convert a greater number of applicants to registrants; and maximizing retention and completion of international students through better processes, student services, scholarship opportunities.
+Strategies to continue to increase international student enrolment include offering in-country early admission to outstanding applicants; identifying countries where interest in studying in Canada is growing and developing articulation program partnerships there; further developing bridging programs to assist students in a successful transition to university in Alberta; improving processes so as to convert a greater number of applicants to registrants; and maximizing retention and completion of international students through better processes, student services, and scholarship opportunities.
 Financial aid for international students, like domestic students, is a key factor.
-U of A has one of Canada's largest cohorts (over 500) of sponsored international students, i.e., international students who have scholarships provided by their home countries.
+U of A has one of Canada's largest cohorts (over 500) of sponsored international students (i.e., international students who have scholarships provided by their home countries).
 The university will continue to develop relationships with sponsoring agencies around the world.

--Recruited 61 Brazilian undergraduate students through CALDO's participation in Brazil's Science Without Borders scholarship calls, raising the number of Brazilian students on campus by 142%.
+Recruited 61 Brazilian undergraduate students through CALDO's participation in Brazil's Science Without Borders scholarship calls, raising the number of Brazilian students on campus by 142 per cent.